At this final stage of

 The headworks building contains two (2) mechanical bar screens and two (2) grit

 collectors.
-Grit consists of sandy materials and other particulates that readily
+Grit consists of sandy materials and other inorganics that readily

-settle from the wastewater.
-The grit collectors feature a chain and buckets within a
+settle out from the wastewater stream.
+The grit collectors feature a chain and multiple buckets within a

 long, narrow, horizontal settling chamber, where the